top of page

 Cake and Cupcakes

 Cake and cupcakes have baking powder.
-Instead you can have flourless chocolate cake (It's the best).
+Instead you can have flourless chocolate cake (which we prefer anyways!).
+Or have a croissant.
+Or bake your own cake with home made baking powder.

 Brownies